-Change oil and oil filter every 200 hours or more often if necessary.
+Change oil every 200 hours or more often if necessary.

 If the tractor system supplies the hydraulic power, service according to the tractor instruction manual.

 Bucket Tooth Points:

 The bucket tooth points are self-sharpening and will require little attention; however, these points on the bucket shanks can be replaced when they become badly worn or broken.